headline-1/lemmy/README.md

 Action | Description | Params
 --- | --- | ---
-`changelog` | Checks if changes were performed in changelog file | `file` - path to changelog file in repository `githubComment` | Sends a Markdown-formatted message as a GitHub Pull Request comment | None, PR number and repository name are inferred from CI's env vars, **however `GITHUB_TOKEN` env var has to be provided**.
+`changelog` | Checks if changes were performed in changelog file | `file` - path to changelog file in repository `githubComment` | Sends a Markdown-formatted message as a GitHub Pull Request comment | `oneCommentPerCommit` - set to true, if you want Lemmy to comment only once per build (useful for matrix builds)<br>PR number and repository name are inferred from CI's env vars, **however `GITHUB_TOKEN` env var has to be provided**.
 In case of Travis CI, it can be done either in `.travis.yml` (use secure mechanism) or in configuration section.
 `jest` | Prepares a report from Jest's json output | `file` - path to report file in repository `lint` | Prepares a report from json linter output (tested with TSLint) | `file` - path to report file in repository `packageVersion` | Makes sure that version of `package.json` file has been changed | `file` - path to `package.json` file in repository